 - Kids can bring picnic lunches to enjoy on the grounds

 - Ask about possible bus funding

 - Tours are tied to curriculum guidelines

 A guided tour generally lasts 1 to 1.5 hours.
 A self-guided tour could take anywhere from 45 minutes to three hours depending on your schedule and interest.

 Yes, there are picnic tables or you can bring a blanket to picnic on the grounds.
 Please dispose of all waste properly and respect the strict diets of our livestock by not feeding them.

 No, pets are not allowed with the exception of service animals.

 Yes, all buildings and trails are wheelchair accessible.

-No, we do not host weddings or other private gatherings.
+No, we do not host weddings or other private events.

 Yes, we are looking for volunteers to help lead guided tours, house docents, maintain the garden and grounds, catalog artifacts, and many more opportunities.
 Please contact Jim Drew 303-776-8688 for more information.